cindyledev/completeRubyOnRailsDeveloperCourse/README.md

 - 58: Root route, controller, more MVC and say "Hello World!"
 - 68: Add About page
 - 73: The back-end: CRUD and scaffold generation

+## Section 4: CRUD Operations in Ruby on Rails

+- 76: Tables, migrations and naming conventions